NICALab/BEAR/README.md

 python scripts/run_Greedy_BEAR.py --D zebrafish_150 --d True
 python scripts/run_Greedy_BEAR.py --D zebrafish_1000 --d True
 ```
-Due to the size of data, loading files itself does take long time.
-(Minutes in HDD)
+Due to the size of data, loading files itself does take long time (Minutes in HDD).
 And for 1000 length video, about 100GB of RAM is required.

 3. Figure 5. and Figure 6.
 Cascaded BEAR for analysis of neuronal activity.